Policies and guidance for site cleanups

 - Model Toxics Control Act (MTCA) – Chapter 70A.305 RCW (MTCA law)

 - MTCA Cleanup Regulations (aka the MTCA Cleanup Rule) – Chapter 173-340 WAC (for all cleanups)

 - Sediment Management Standards (aka the SMS Rule) – Chapter 173-204-WAC (for sediment cleanups)

 Who develops these documents?

-Our Toxics Cleanup Program Policy & Technical Support Unit develops policies and guidance in collaboration with cleanup project managers and technical staff statewide.
+Our Toxics Cleanup Program's Policy and Technical Support Unit develops policies and guidance in collaboration with cleanup project managers and technical staff statewide.
 These scientists, engineers, toxicologists, lawyers, hydrologists, and writers also provide technical assistance to people involved in a cleanup, such as cleanup project managers, property owners, environmental consultants, and local governments.

 Legal disclaimer: These documents represent the Toxics Cleanup Program’s interpretation of the Model Toxics Control Act.
 These documents are not intended, and cannot be relied on, to create rights, substantive or procedural, enforceable by any party in litigation with the State of Washington.
 Ecology may act at variance with them depending on site-specific circumstances, or modify or withdraw them at any time.
 Changes to the statute or regulations may affect the statements contained in these documents.